 Each of these practices risks physical harm as well as susceptibility to many types of illness, including addiction, depression and sexually transmitted diseases.

+Despite the dangers of substance abuse, many of the students in our survey also said it was easy obtain recreational drugs and prescription drugs.
 The U.S. Department of Health and Human Services estimates that nearly 10% of full-time college students suffer from alcohol use disorder.
 Data from the National Institutes of Health (NIH) suggests that up to 97,000 students between the ages of 18 and 24 experience alcohol-related sexual assault or date rape, annually.

 The Centers for Disease Control and Prevention (CDC) also notes that young people are disproportionately impacted by sexually transmitted infections, as the 15-24 age group accounts for nearly half of new gonorrhea cases and almost two-thirds of new chlamydia cases every year.